elaaf/elaaf.github.io/aboutme.md

 subtitle:
 ---

 I am a twenty-something STEM graduate, pursuing a Masters Degree in Computer Sciences.
-I absolutely LOVE solving hard problems and am in a perpetual state of learning.
-You may read ahead to read more about me :)
+I absolutely LOVE solving hard problems and believe in perpetual learning.

 ## Personal

-- I have a great sense of humor (or atleast i think so)
+- I have a great sense of humor :D
 - I like to run **alot** !
 - I am madly in love with swimming

 ## Professional
 - I have worked as a Software Engineer writing elegant C++ firmware code for embedded IOT devices.